vikerup/Invoke-Mosarn/README.md

 A regular `echo "snus" >> file.txt` requires `Write` permissions on the file, and `AppendData` or `WriteData` will not be sufficient for `echo` actions.

-`Invoke-Mosarn` solves this by the C# `System.IO StreamWriter Constructor` to use the `FileSystemRights` class and match the appropriate permission, to successfully modufy the selected file.
+`Invoke-Mosarn` solves this by using the C# `System.IO StreamWriter` constructor to utilize `FileSystemRights` class and match the appropriate permission, to successfully modify the selected file.

 ## Examples